-Health Risks of Stachybotrys Chartarum
+Health Risks of Black Mold (Stachybotrys chartarum)

 In accordance with IICRC (Institute of Inspection, Cleaning, and Restoration) guidelines, water-damaged carpets should be removed and disposed of, including the padding beneath the carpeting.
 The flooring beneath should be inspected for mold growth.